Strike Back: Vengeance: Development

 Strike Back began with a six-part first series developed by BSkyB, and broadcast two episodes a week from 5 to 19 May 2010 on Sky1.
 It was based on a book of the same name from former Special Air Service (SAS) soldier turned novelist Chris Ryan.
 A second series with a longer run of ten episodes, Strike Back: Project Dawn, was commissioned by Sky in August 2010, and in February 2011, it was announced that Sky entered a co-production deal with the American television network Cinemax.
 On 6 October 2011, Cinemax announced they renewed the show for a ten-part third series (or second season in the United States).
 Sky1 announced the renewal one day later.

 Tony Saint returned to write a number of episodes as well as co-executive produce the series, while Bill Eagles and Paul Wilmshurst returned to direct; Eagles directed four episodes, while Wilmshurst directed two.
-Julian Holmes directed episodes five and six, and film director Michael J. Bassett also directed two episodes of the series.
+Julian Holmes directed episodes five and six, and film director M. J. Bassett also directed two episodes of the series.
 Andy Harries and Huw Kennair-Jones executive produced the series.
 The series also included consultants who work in counterterrorism, who provided insight into the environment.